abilian/nephele-smo-fork/README.md

 - [ ] lint: Resolve all type-checking issues (mypy, pyright, typeguard, beartype).
 - [ ] doc: Introduce a Changelog (and tools to manage it, like `towncryer` or similar).
 - [ ] doc: Create a proper documentation site using markdown-material
-- [ ] chore: Add a license compliance report.
+- [ ] chore: Add a license compliance report (and double-check REUSE config).

 ## Contributing